raymondbutcher/pretf/docs/comparisons.md

 Pretf has fewer conventions and should be easier for newcomers to understand.
 The extra `*.tf.py` files in projects using Pretf should be fairly self-explanatory to anyone that can read Python code.

 The most complicated part of Pretf projects will be when a `pretf.workflow.py` file is added to customise the workflow.
-However, this file is completely optional and contains the logic of the customised workflow, so it should again be fairly self-explanatory.
+However, this file is completely optional and written by you (or a team member) specifically for your project.
+It contains the logic of your customised workflow, so it should again be fairly self-explanatory.

 Pretf is more flexible and more obvious than Terragrunt, as long as you are familiar with Python.